-- The student changes program and only the exclusive course requirements of the former major are removed from the GPA calculation of the new curriculum’s GPA, as determined by the appropriate academic department chair.
+- The student changes program and only the exclusive course requirements of the former major are removed from the GPA calculation of the new curriculum’s GPA, as determined by the appropriate associate dean.
 Humanities and social science courses do not qualify for grade forgiveness.

 Midterm and Final Grades

 Midterm grades are posted at the mid-point of each semester on Leopardweb.
 Midterm grades do not appear on the student’s official transcript.
 It is the student’s responsibility to meet with their primary advisor and the instructor of any course in which midterm grades reflect poor academic progress to improve the quality of their work and seek help from all available campus resources.
 Students should consult the academic calendar for midterm grade due dates and posting dates for each semester.

 Final grades are posted after each semester in April, August, and December.
 Students should consult the academic calendar for final grade due dates and posting dates for each semester.
 Students with questions or concerns regarding their final grade should contact the instructor for the course.

 |Student learning and accomplishment far exceeds published objectives for the course/test/assignment and student work is distinguished consistently by its high level of competency and/or innovation.|

 |Student learning and accomplishment goes beyond what is expected in the published objectives for the course/test/assignment and student work is frequently characterized by its special depth of understanding, development, and/or innovative experimentation.|